pateljeel123/Depression-Support-Chatbot/server/README.md

 # Depression Support Chatbot - Backend Server

 This is the backend server for the Depression Support Chatbot application.
 It handles API requests from the frontend and communicates with the Mistral AI API.
+The server now uses an MVC (Model-View-Controller) architecture for better code organization and maintainability.

 ## Setup Instructions